 An 'attractive' theory

-The electromagnetic rope (Video 7 and Video 8) is a model that physically simulates attraction, whether electromagnetic or gravitational.
+The electromagnetic rope (light and the atom) is a model that physically simulates attraction, whether electromagnetic or gravitational.
 There is no need to invoke magic as in Quantum Mythology to get the distant particle to come closer.
 One of the threads comprising the rope (we'll arbitrarily call it the magnetic thread) swings around while the other one (the electric thread) remains straight.
 Both attraction and repulsion now have a sensible physical interpretation.
 When the threads on both sets of aligned atoms swing in the same direction they act like meshed gears, one set pulling on the other (Fig. 1, A and B).
 When threads on the right swing CW and threads on the left swing CCW, we have repulsion (Fig. 1, C and D).
 The aggregate of threads -- the alleged 'field' of the religion of Quantum -- of one set of aligned atoms clashes against those of another.
 (A picture is worth 1000 words - best seen in action in the video!).
 Predictably, the magnetic 'field' runs perpendicular to the electric 'field' consistent with observation.

 Thread Theory explains how a magnet attracts another one and repels it when the poles are switched around.
 The rope model does away with the inconceivable 0-dimensional particles and miraculous 'fields' of Quantum Mechanics.
 The religion of Mathematical Physics has no chance of explaining how any phenomenon of nature works.